 Complaints against administrators shall be reported to the Superintendent.
 Complaints against the Superintendent shall be reported to the School Board President.
 Retaliation or false accusation against a target of bullying, a witness, or another person with reliable information about an act of bullying is prohibited.
 Retaliation shall be considered a serious violation of Board policy, independent of whether a report is substantiated.
 Suspected retaliation should be reported in the same manner as suspected bullying behavior.
 Making intentionally false accusations about bullying is prohibited.
-Retaliation and making intentionally false accusations about bullying is prohibited.
+Retaliation and making intentionally false accusations about bullying may result in disciplinary action up to and including expulsion.